orangese/neural-networks/README.md

 #### AI Credit (`credit-analysis`):

 Part of a joint effort to create a credit analysis tool trained on Lending Club's dataset. `original` created during HackMHS VI and `new` created for submission to a Blockstack program.

+## Download instructions:

+(These are the download instructions for Mac as of 2019 and assume that the user has downloaded Python.)

+### Libraries:

+In order to use the code in this repository, run the following command in terminal: `pip3 install pandas xlrd matplotlib numpy scipy tensorflow keras`.
+(For Python2 users, replace `pip3` with `pip`.)

+If you do not have `pip` installed, you will get the following error: `-bash: pip: command not found`.
+Refer to https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py for a `pip` installation guide.

+### Cloning this repository:

+In order to clone this repository, `cd` to the target directory and run the command: `git clone https://github.com/orangese/neural-networks.git <name>`.